TuringLang/JuliaBUGS.jl/README.md

     alpha12 ~ dnorm(0.0,1.0E-6)
     tau ~ dgamma(0.001,0.001)
     sigma <- 1 / sqrt(tau)
-"""
+}
+""")
 ```

-This is simply the unmodified code in the `model { }` enclosure.
+By default, `parse_bugs` will translate R-style variable names like `a.b.c` to `a_b_c`.
-We encourage users to write new program using the Julia-native syntax, because of better debuggability and perks like syntax highlighting.
+We still encourage users to write new program using the Julia-native syntax, because of better debuggability and perks like syntax highlighting.

 ### Using Self-defined Functions and Distributions
 User can register their own functions and distributions with the macros